upupming/Mirror/README.md

 # upupming Mirror v0.01

-Self-hosted mirror(Hosted at https://mirror.upupming.site) websites for Google and Chinese Wikipedia, keeping "to organize the world's information and make it universally accessible and useful" in mind.
+Self-hosted mirror(Hosted at https://mirror.upupming.site) websites for Google and Chinese Wikipedia, keeping *to organize the world's information and make it universally accessible and useful* in mind.

 + Google
     - [Google Search][1]